|

 Feminine form of English Jay,

-the letter "J."
+beginning with the letter "J."

 JAYMA:

-Variant of English Jamie, meaning "supplanter."
+Variant form of English Jamie, meaning "supplanter."

 JAYME:

-Variant of English Jamie, meaning "supplanter."
+Variant spelling of English Jamie, meaning "supplanter."

 JAYNA: